Harshitrajpurohit/EyeDrop-color-picker/README.md

 [Launch](https://harshitrajpurohit.github.io/EyeDrop-color-picker/).

 ## **Features**
-Upload an image <br>
+1. Upload an image
-Pick any color from the image <br>
+2. Pick any color from the image
-Display the selected color's hex code and RGB values <br>
+3. Display the selected color's hex code.
-Copy the color code to clipboard <br>
+4. Copy the color code to clipboard

 ## **Key Features**
 **Interactive Exploration**: Upload an image and click on any part of it to pick colors.
 Instantly view the color values in hex and RGB formats. <br>